Getting Started with Pgvector: A Guide for Developers Exploring Vector Databases

 Pgvector and Milvus are powerful vector search stacks engineered to handle large-scale vector data efficiently.
 However, Milvus/Zilliz is more scalable and can handle datasets with billions of vector embeddings.

 While Pgvector brings vector capabilities to PostgreSQL, Milvus/Zilliz is a purpose-built vector database with specialized features tailored for AI applications.
-They’re more feature-rich and can be more helpful for custom use cases.
+They're more feature-rich and can be more helpful for custom vector database use cases.

 VectorDBBench is an open-source benchmarking tool for vector databases.
 It compares mainstream vector databases and cloud services available in the market and provides unbiased benchmark results regarding queries per second (QPS), queries per dollar (QP$), and P99 latency.

-For example, you can leverage VectorDBBench to benchmark Pgvector and Milvus/Zilliz.
+For example, you can leverage VectorDBBench to benchmark Pgvector vs. Milvus or Zilliz.
 According to the benchmarking results, Milvus and Zilliz outperform Pgvector regarding QPS and latency.

 Note: This is a 1-100 score based on each system's performance in different cases according to a specific rule.
 A higher score denotes better performance.